Pieloth/ASUS-G713PV-fix/README.md

 No particular impact on performances noted

 ## How to run script
+> [!NOTE]
-Script behavior differs whether if it is run with or without admin level
+> Script behavior differs whether if it is run with or without admin level

-1. **without admin level:** the script won't modify anything, it will only show the action and registry keys without effectively changing anything.
+1. **without admin level:**

+   the script won't modify anything, it will only show the action and registry keys without effectively changing anything.

    This is particularly useful to perform a dry run, and see how it behaves, or to check current parameters set.